 Partnership with a leading ethnic research center

 This new resource features newspapers from the former Balch Institute of Ethnic Studies—arguably the best known ethnic research center in America, which merged with the Historical Society of Pennsylvania in 2002—and the collection of the Historical Society of Pennsylvania itself, one of the largest and oldest family history libraries in the nation.
 Ethnic American Newspapers from the Balch Collection is the third collection in the Readex American Ethnic Newspapers series, which also includes African American Newspapers, 1827-1998, and Hispanic American Newspapers, 1808-1980.
-It can be cross-searched with all other America’s Historical Newspapers series, including Early American Newspapers and 20th-Century American Newspapers.
+It can be cross-searched with all other America’s Historical Newspapers series, including Early American Newspapers and Caribbean Newspapers.

 James Bergquist, Professor Emeritus of History

 David Brundage, Professor of History